"

 About Backward Design (5:17 mins)

-This model emphasizes that one course should be inferred from required learning outcomes also called results instead of required textbooks (Wiggins & McTighe, 2005).
-As shown in Figure 3-2, the backward design model includes three stages: identifying the desired results, determining acceptable evidence, and planning learning experience and instruction.
-Choices about learning activities, sequences of course modules, and learning resources should be effectively determined only after desired learning outcomes and assessments are identified.
+This model emphasizes building your course from the point of learning outcomes, rather than textbook chapters (Wiggins & McTighe, 2005).
+As shown in Figure 3-2, the Backward Design Model includes three stages: identifying the desired results (outcomes), determining acceptable evidence (assessments), and planning learning experience and instruction to help students meet outcomes as demonstrated in assessment.
+You should determine your course module sequencing and learning resources only after you have identified your desired learning outcomes and the assessments you will use to measure achievement.

 The image is about backward design model